DempseyBlum/tinnitus/src/pages/home/index.md

     counselling, should contact the TAV by phone on: 0427 849 885, 0423 203 296,
     or 03 9755 2238
   welcomeHeading: Welcome to the Tinnitus Association of Victoria (TAV)
-sidebar:
-  - heading: What is Tinnitus?
-    links:
-      - link: Find out more here
-        linkTitle: How Common?
-      - link: Find out more here
-        linkTitle: Causes?
-      - link: Find out more here
-        linkTitle: How Tinnutus Affects People?
-    summary: test
-  - heading: Management of Tinnitus
-    links:
-      - link: Find out more here
-        linkTitle: 1 Overcoming Fears
-      - link: Find out more here
-        linkTitle: 2 Perception
-      - link: Find out more here
-        linkTitle: 3 Focus
-      - link: Find out more here
-        linkTitle: 4 Adjusting your Lifestyle
-      - link: Find out more here
-        linkTitle: Implementing the ideas in these 4 keys will lead to Habituation
-    summary: >-
-      The TAV believes that there are 4 effective keys to successful tinnitus management.
-These are:
-supportUs:
-  body: >-
-    The Tinnitus Association of Victoria is a non-profit totally volunteer organisation.
-We do not receive grants or any financial assistance, so if you have found the information on this web site helpful or have been helped by one of our counsellors and want to help the Association financially, please donate via PayPal or send a cheque or postal note to:

-    The Tinnitus Association, 4 Saville St, Ferny Creek Victoria 3786 Australia.
-  heading: Support Us
 ---